Appdynamics/activemq-monitoring-extension/README.md

 ## Prerequisites ##

-JMX Metrics must be enabled in ActiveMQ Messaging server.
+JMX must be enabled in ActiveMQ Messaging server for this extension to gather metrics.
 To enable, please see [these instructions](http://activemq.apache.org/jmx.html).

 ##Installation

-1. Run 'mvn clean install' from the active-mq-monitoring-extension directory and find the ActiveMQMonitor.zip in the "target" folder.
+1. Run 'mvn clean install' from the activemq-monitoring-extension directory and find the ActiveMQMonitor.zip in the "target" folder.
 2. Unzip as "ActiveMQMonitor" and copy the "ActiveMQMonitor" directory to `<MACHINE_AGENT_HOME>/monitors`

 ## Configuration ##